mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 Endpoint Area

 * Changed style in endpoint page - we separate each area with a card
-* Added remove route functionality: now you cane delete a subroute custom that you have created.
+* Added remove route functionality: now you can delete a subroute custom that you have created.

     ![](img/delete-routes.png)